Working with research integrity – guidance for research performing organisations: The Bonn PRINTEGER Statement

 § 8.
 Increasing transparency of misconduct cases

 Mandating organisations to report misconduct, and to cooperate with other organisations to collate this misconduct data, is likely to be effective in the long term.
-National policy makers should implement national reporting procedures in order to guard against institutional risks where organisations that openly report misconduct in good faith find themselves penalised while those institutions that cover up misconduct are not.
+National policy makers should implement national reporting procedures so that organisations that openly report misconduct in good faith, do not find themselves penalised, while those institutions that cover up misconduct are not.

 § 9.
 Opening up research

 The opening up of science to a broad range of researchers and stakeholders is becoming an increasingly important topic in research policy, and can function as a way to strengthen research integrity.
 Peer monitoring through open scholarly exchange should be facilitated by encouraging dissemination and sharing in the organisation and in other scholarly communities.
-Open science programs and frameworks for open data sharing can facilitate, in addition to research progress, the mutual monitoring among researchers.
+Open science programs and frameworks for open data sharing can facilitate mutual monitoring among researchers, as well as research progress.
 Research leaders on all levels should strive to make their projects, preliminary results and final results available to the general public, potential users and the research community, in order to facilitate broader peer review and accountability of the research.
-This can be done by disseminating on project websites, the organisation’s own website or other established platforms for sharing of research.
+This can be done by disseminating this information through project websites, the organisation’s own website or other established platforms for sharing of research.
 Data should be made available, potentially after a grace period of exclusive access for the organisation generating the data.

 § 10.
 Implementing safe and effective whistle-blowing channels

-Alerting about potential research misconduct can be done as regular reporting in the chain of command, but in some cases this can be difficult, for instance if leaders in the organisation are implicated.
+Alerting appropriate individuals to potential research misconduct can be done as part of regular reporting in the chain of command, but in some cases this can be difficult, for instance when leaders in the organisation are implicated.
 Other procedures must therefore be in place, more specifically, a whistle-blowing channel that is known, safe and works efficiently.
-A whistle-blowing channel may consist of a web-based mailbox or a similar physical or online infrastructure where individuals may report allegations.
-This can be used by researchers and managers – or external collaborators – to notify about alleged misconduct in the organisation.
-It can also be used to notify about situations where researchers and managers themselves have experienced unacceptable practices (such as attempts to exert undue influence on the research from commissioners of the research or other stakeholders), which should be reported.
-The channel should have top level support and attention, and it should be monitored annually to assess whether it is used and what the experience with its use is.
+A whistle-blowing channel may consist of a web-based mailbox or similar physical or online infrastructure where individuals may report allegations.
+This can be used by researchers and managers—or external collaborators—to notify appropriate individuals about alleged misconduct in the organisation.
+It can also be used to notify appropriate individuals about situations where researchers and managers themselves have experienced unacceptable practices (such as attempts to exert undue influence on the research from commissioners of the research or other stakeholders), which should be reported.
+The channel should have top-level support and attention, and should be monitored annually to assess the extent to which it is used and how users experience it.
 If found to be deficient, corrective actions must be taken to ensure its proper functioning.
-National policy makers should consider implementing regulations that allow relevant public authorities to follow-up on the adequacy of the procedures of whistle-blowing and handling of cases of alleged misconduct in the organisations.[v]
+National policy makers should consider implementing regulations that allow relevant public authorities to follow-up on the adequacy of the procedures of whistle-blowing, and the handling of cases of alleged misconduct in the organisations.[v]

 Whistle-blowers must be protected.
 The rights and duties of the whistle-blower must be clear and published on the organisation’s website.
-Whistle-blowers should have the possibility to be advised by a dedicated person before they bring forward the allegation.
+Whistle-blowers should have the option to be advised by a dedicated person before they bring forward an allegation.

 § 11.
 Protecting the alleged perpetrators

-- Researchers accused of misconduct are innocent until proven guilty.
+Researchers accused of misconduct are innocent until proven guilty.
 Their privacy must be protected throughout the whole investigation process in accordance with applicable legislation.
-In the cases where the accused researchers are cleared of the accusations, appropriate measures must be taken to ensure that their name and reputation are not damaged or are repaired.
+In cases where accused researchers are cleared of accusations, appropriate measures must be taken to ensure that their names and reputations are not damaged or are repaired.
 As even groundless complaints may cause damage to a researcher, it should be made clear that malicious complaints are a breach of research integrity.

 § 12.
 Establishing a research integrity committee and appointing an ombudsperson